|I cannot live without books. -Thomas Jefferson||Reading Lists|

 The Origins of Modern Science

-Herbert Butterfield, in his book The Origins of Modern Science, constructs a history of science from the late Middle Ages until the advent of the French Revolution, with primary emphasis on the development of the modern understanding of motion.
-This is a brilliant choice, as it was a robust physical and mathematical model of motion that allowed Newton to unite terrestrial and astronomical physics into a universal set of physical laws describing mechanics.
+Herbert Butterfield, in his book The Origins of Modern Science, tells the story of the development of modern science by focusing on the ideational changes in what is now referred to as science from the late Middle Ages until the advent of the French Revolution, with primary emphasis on the development of the modern understanding of motion.
+This is a brilliant choice, as it was the development of a robust physical and mathematical model of motion that allowed Newton to unite terrestrial and astronomical physics into a universal set of physical laws describing mechanics.

 Doctor Moriarty, that is physicist Phil Moriarty, holds forth on the various ways of misapplying quantum mechanics, to philosophy, religion, and just about anything but the world of the atom for which it was constructed.Â He is charmingly cranky about such "Woo".